 In its branding, Capsule shares Oscar’s colorful quasi-Legoland cartoon aesthetic, and tries to hook the same demographic that orders meal kits from Blue Apron, gets around using Uber, and avoids brick-and-mortar stores whenever possible.

-Capsule’s business model depends on encouraging convenience-driven, would-be customers to convince their doctors and nurses to use Capsule for prescription fulfillment.
+Capsule’s business model depends on having convenience-driven, would-be customers convince their doctors and nurses to use Capsule for prescription fulfillment.

-In its effort to be edgy and entertaining in its marketing, the company has been reckless.
+But in its effort to be edgy and entertaining, the company has been reckless.
 From the get-go, its campaigns have been characterized by questionable—even dangerous—messages.
 An early subway ad promoted antibiotic overuse --a major public health threat--with the following cutesy copy: